-Newsgroups.
 In the early days of the Internet, communications consisted largely of text-based materials.
 Many people had very slow connections and logged onto virtual bulletin boards via modem to upload and download messages.
-One of the largest bulletin board networks was (and is) USEnet.
-Most of the USEnet newsgroups were saved and made accessible on the WWW by deja.com (playing on the term déjà vu), a service that was later acquired by Google.
-Google now lists all available newsgroups as Google groups and makes them available for searches.
-For example, if you surf to Google groups and type in the words "Web experiment survey" the two first postings listed are those originally posted to the newsgroup

-"sci.psychology.research" by Musch and Reips, inviting Web experimenters to their survey mentioned above.
-The links within their postings still work, showing you precisely what was done in that study.
+One of the largest bulletin board networks was USEnet.
+Most of the USEnet newsgroups were saved and made accessible on the Web by deja.com (playing on the term déjà vu), a service that was later acquired by Google.
+Google now lists all available newsgroups as Google groups (http://groups.google.com/) and makes them available for searches.
+For example, if you surf to Google groups and type in the words "Web experiment survey" the two first postings listed are those originally posted to the newsgroup "sci.psychology.research" by Musch and Reips, inviting Web experimenters to their survey mentioned above.